angrybacon/doomsday-wiki/markdown/chapters/meandeck/interaction.md

 niche to consider is most matches.
 The primary concern is in fact a card that is very prevalent in Legacy; Surgical Extraction.

-Upon sucessfully resolving a Doomsday, assuming no cards like Leyline of the Void are present, there will be one card in your graveyard and that will be the copy of Doomsday itself.
+Upon successfully resolving a Doomsday, assuming no cards like Leyline of the Void are present, there will be one card in your graveyard and that will be the copy of Doomsday itself.
 This is a prime target for an opposing Surgical in an attempt to mess up the ordering of a Doomsday pile as you try and *go off* in